mlnarayana95/order-service/README.md

 2. Install Gradle to manage all the dependencies for building the application which is built from build.gradle

+3. Steps to run and test this application using docker.
+   - Run the docker-compose command on docker-compose.yml file available in the root folder of the project repository.

+   - Hit http://localhost:8083/swagger-ui.html to find the Rest API Documentation

-3. Available Endpoints are
+4. Available Endpoints are

 ![Alt text](./simple-order-service/simpleorderservice/images/endpoints.PNG?raw=true "Optional Title")

-4. Inventory Model
+5. Inventory Model
 ![Alt text](./simple-order-service/simpleorderservice/images/inventoryModel.PNG?raw=true "Optional Title")

-5. Order Model
+6. Order Model
 ![Alt text](./simple-order-service/simpleorderservice/images/ordermodel.PNG?raw=true "Optional Title")